What is the difference between a preface, a foreword, and an introduction?

 • Author's preface, or

-• Preface and Acknowledgments (if long or boring, acknowledgments may go in back matter; if there is an old preface and a new preface, the new preface goes first).
+• Preface [and Acknowledgments] (to the extent that the boring stuff goes at the back of the book, most acknowledgments should probably go in back matter; if there is an old preface and a new preface, the new preface goes first).

-The prefaces and foreword are not integral to the book and are numbered separately, along with other front matter, with lower-case roman numerals: i, ii, iii, iv, etc., starting with the book's opening page.
+The prefaces and foreword are not integral to the book and are numbered separately, along with other front matter, with lower-case roman numerals: i, ii, iii, iv, etc., starting with the book's opening page (but most of these page numbers won't appear).
+Some of these rules are broken in ebooks, for which there is often much less front matter.

 MAIN BODY OF BOOK